rust-qualification/rust-specification/union/union.md

 2.3.1.
 The type of a struct expression is the type of the constructee.

-2.3.2.
-The value of a struct expression is the constructed enum value, struct value, or union value.

 There are the following types of initializers:
-- 2.3.3.
+- 2.3.2.
 Base initializer:

-    - 2.3.3.1.
+    - 2.3.2.1.
 A base initializer specifies an enum value, a struct value, or a union value as a base for construction in a struct expression.
 Its fields fill unmatched fields in the constructee.

-    - 2.3.3.2.
+    - 2.3.2.2.
 A base initializer has the type of its operand, which shall be the same as the type of the constructee.

-- 2.3.4.
+- 2.3.3.
 Indexed initializer:

-    - 2.3.4.1.
+    - 2.3.3.1.
 An indexed initializer specifies the index and initial value of a field in a struct expression.
 An indexed initializer matches a field of the constructee based on its index.

-    - 2.3.4.2.
+    - 2.3.3.2.
 The type of the operand of an indexed initializer and the type of the matched field shall be compatible.

-- 2.3.5.
+- 2.3.4.
 Named initializer:

-    - 2.3.5.1.
+    - 2.3.4.1.
 A named initializer specifies the name and initial value of a field in a struct expression.
 A named initializer matches a field of the constructee based on its name.

-    - 2.3.5.2.
+    - 2.3.4.2.
 The type of a named initializer and the type of the matched field shall be compatible.

-- 2.3.6.
+- 2.3.5.
 Shorthand initializer:

-    - 2.3.6.1.
+    - 2.3.5.1.
 A shorthand initializer specifies the name of a field in a struct expression.
 A shorthand initializer is equivalent to a named initializer with the identifier matching the field's name.

-    - 2.3.6.2.
+    - 2.3.5.2.
 The type of a shorthand initializer and the type of the matched field shall be compatible.

-2.3.7.
+2.3.6.
 If the constructee is a record enum variant or a record struct, then

 - For each field of the constructee, the struct expression shall either: